top of page

 Why are Labradoodles registered?

-There are 3 established Australian Labradoodle clubs in the USA.
-Our Australian Labradoodles, aka ALDs, are registered with The Worldwide Australian Labradoodle Association.
-We also have some of our dogs registered with AKC as Canine Companions.
+All of our ALDs are registered with The Worldwide Australian Labradoodle Association, aka WALA.
+We also have some of our dogs registered with AKC as Canine Companions. â€‹

 bottom of page